Question & Answer

 7. Do not feed people foods, breads, cookies, etc., fruit foods.
 Sugar is sugar.

-8. Do not let your donkey eat brush, trees etc., all day and night.
+8. Do not let your donkey eat on pasture, brush, trees etc., all day and night.
 This can cause weight gain too.
 A dry paddock is a must.
 Toys and another donkey to play with are vital to your donkeys health.

 9. Train your donkey to walk with you and take your donkeys for lots of walks and exercise.